This post may contain affiliate links, please see my disclosure policy to learn more.

 Halloween Goods –

 As soon as Halloween is over the deals begin.
-You’ll find great deals on candy starting the day after Halloween, most retailers begin discounting candy at 50% off with the percent off growing until it’s gone.
-Most candy can be frozen to prolong its shelf life.
-Now is the time to purchase next year’s costume, with discounts up to 80% off at retailers like Walmart and Target.
+You’ll find great deals on candy starting the day after Halloween, most retailers begin discounting candy at 50% off with the percentage off growing until it’s gone.
+Most candy can be frozen to prolong its shelf life, see Food – To Freeze or Not to Freeze for more information.
+Now is the time to purchase next year’s costume, with discounts of up to 80% off at retailers like Walmart and Target.
 You’ll see amazing price reductions on decorations as well, some of which can be used for Thanksgiving.

 Veterans Day –